 - Have a history of disordered eating

-- Take blood sugar medications
+- Take blood pressure medication

 - Have adrenal or thyroid conditions

-- Feel lightheaded or weak while fasting
+- Feel lightheaded, weak, or unwell while fasting

 Tips to Make It Easier